A shilling a day

 Mince and cress, mince and cress,

 It makes you wonder, in spite of it all

 how she ever grew up to become so tall?

 and Elizabeth somehow survived

-and in Colebrooke, than
+and in Colebrooke, then Carlton, the family

 When the second World War was under way